Basic Statistics

 Ghana Economy

-- Agriculture accounts for 50% of GDP
+- Agriculture accounts for 17% of GDP and employs 29% of the workforce.

 - Ghana is the world's second largest producer of cocoa.
 The chocolate you love probably came from Ghana!